-

 RUTH BERNHARD: THE COLLECTION OF GINNY WILLIAMS - SIGNED BY RUTH BERNHARD

 (BERNHARD, RUTH).
 Williams, Ginny.
 Santa Fe, NM: Tallgrass Press, 1993.
 First Edition.
 4to.
 Cloth in Dust Jacket.
 Photography Monograph.
 Fine/Fine. np (95pp), 43 tritone illustrations.
 This is the lavish catalogue published in conjunction with the 1993 exhibition "Ruth Bernhard: A Retrospective from the Ginny Williams Collection" at the Denver Art Museum and the Arvada Center for the Arts and Humanities.
 A superbly printed selection of Bernhard's seminal modernist work (including many of the famous female nudes) is represented here, interspersed with quotations from the photographer about her inspirations and her creative process.
 A brand new, pristine example of the uncommon hardbound edition additionally BOLDLY SIGNED "Ruth Bernhard" in her unmistakable calligraphic hand in black fountain pen on the title page.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its weight and value - we will inform you of the applicable amount at time of purchase.
 1-881138-04-6 Inventory Number: 023786

 -